TrecApps/false_hood/src/main/java/com/trecapps/false_hood/publicFalsehoods/README.md

 ```

 Note: "Region" and "Institution" might be removed soon to reduce SQL Search complexity and thus risk of a DoS attack

+Update: Region and Institution HAS been removed to reduce complexity in Public Falsehoods search